 The iconic moment in the movie Gladiator when it first features Rome, and the camera pans along the Via del Corso past the Piazza Venezia to the statue of Vittorio Emmanuel on the Capitoline Hill, looks almost exactly the same today.

-Partner that with the beauty of the Basilica di Santa Maria Maggiore and you can understand why The Centro Storico is magical.
+Partner that with the beauty of the Basilica di Santa Maria Maggiore and you can understand why The Center of Rome is magical.